-In comparison to inorganic catalysts which include metals, acids and bases enzymes are very particular when it comes to reactions.
+In comparison to inorganic catalysts which include metals, acids and bases, enzymes are very particular when it comes to reactions.
 A certain type of enzyme can react with only one particular compound or its substrate.
-As far as the mechanism is concerned, enzymes, when they act as catalysts, they tend to weaken the substrate bonds thereby lowering the overall activation energy.
+As far as the mechanism is concerned, when enzymes act as catalysts, they tend to weaken the substrate bonds, thereby lowering the overall activation energy.
 Reactions take place and the product is formed.
 A single enzyme molecule can be used repeatedly to transform several substrate molecules.
 Lets us also quickly go through some of the important characteristics of an enzyme catalyst below.

 1. Specificity of Enzymes

 Enzymes are highly specific in nature.
 This specific nature is of the following types:

 (a) Group-specific: These enzymes will act on molecules having a specific functional group like amines, acids, etc. Enzymes are not only structural specific but also specific to the chemical groups surrounding them.

 Example: Pepsin hydrolyses a peptide bond in which the amino group (NH2 group) is contributed by an aromatic amino acid such as phenylalanine, tryptophan.